 How to Test Your Fertility at Home

 So you’re thinking about having a baby in the future and want to know more about your own fertility.
 Can you check your fertility numbers at home?
-In short, yes you can, but it’s important to know exactlywhat you’re checking for first.
+In short, yes you can, but you should understand what to check, and why.

 Fertility is influenced by many factors including genetics, anatomy, and hormones -- as well as lifestyle.
-While you can not change genetics, and it is difficult to change anatomy, hormones are under more control with the guidance of a physician.
+Genetics and anatomy are difficult to change, but in many cases, your hormones can be managed with the help of your doctor.
 Your reproductive hormones interact with each other and change in specific ways throughout your menstrual cycle.
 If one hormone is off, your whole cycle can be off.

 A note on the menstrual cycle:

 The menstrual cycle begins with the Follicular Phase, which commences with menstruation.
 A decrease in hormones from the previous cycle cause the recently developed lining of the uterus to start to shed.
 FSH begins to increase during this phase because of the recent loss of estradiol that was suppresses FSH.
 FSH, as implied in follicle stimulating name, stimulates the follicles of the ovary until a single dominant follicle is selected.
 This follicle then starts to produce estradiol.
 As estradiol increases, the uterus starts to prepare for possible implantation and there is a surge in LH.

 Once the surge in LH commences, the body transitions from the Follicular Phase to the Lutueal Phase.
 The LH phase causes the selected follicle to evolve into its final phase before fertilization, the corpus luteum.
 The corpus luteum produces estradiol and progesterone, which help build the uterine lining.
 If not fertilized, the corpus luteum eventually breaks down, no longer producing progesterone and estradiol, causing the uterine lining to break down into menses, and the cycle starts over again.